Becoming an Organization/Corporate Member with IASD

-Non-profit dream organizations all over the world.
+Organizations all over the world!
 Wherever you are in the world, if you have organized yourselves into some kind of dream association and you subscribe to IASD’s Ethical Guidelines, you are eligible to become an Organization/Corporate (OC) Member with IASD.
 Of course, as an organization you strictly keep your own independence.
 We just benefit mutually from each other’s presence.

 Why become an OC Member?

 We at IASD (for more information click here) are of the opinion that as organizations with the one common goal of wanting to provide a meeting place for all those interested in dreams and dreaming, we will want to pool forces to make a stronger, integrated dreaming community.
 We all benefit from exchanging information, and from being aware of each other’s activities.

 Being connected strengthens the whole of the dream movement and thus benefits people all over the world, regardless of whether they are scholars, therapists, artists, or serious students of dream studies.

 What are the concrete terms and benefits of OC Membership?

 An organization who elects this form of membership is required to contribute annually to IASD’s funding as follows: an organization with fewer than 150 members: $150; an organization with 150-300 members: $250; an organization with more than 300 members: $300.

 An OC Member signs its agreement with IASD’s Ethical Guidelines

 - An OC Member organization receives a copy of all IASD publications, notably our journal Dreaming, and our magazine DreamTime.
 Affiliates who contribute $250 receive two copies, and those who contribute $300 receive three.